 As a homeowner, you may want to carry out alterations and improvements to your home.
 However under the terms of your lease or freehold transfer you must apply for Landlord's Consent before commencing any work.
-(If you are a tenant, please see our home improvements for tenants page.)

 Some examples of the types of work that requires Landlord's Consent are, but not limited to: